 What to bring with you to a tango festival?

 Short answer: it depends.

-When it comes to themselves, some people just bring a pair of dance shoes and the Tango Partner app.
+Some people just bring a pair of dance shoes and the Tango Partner app.
 The first helps you dance.
 The second allows you to connect with the local community at the click of a button, find local teachers, tango stores, and other events.

-When it comes to others, there are a few things you should not forget:
+There are a few things you should not forget: